Best Psychiatrist Near Me, Sheenie Ambardar MD

 Now Serving California and New York

-Dr. Sheenie Ambardar, MD is a Los Angeles-based Anxiety Psychiatrist, Psychotherapist, and Coach who sees patients throughout California and New York via telehealth.
-Dr. Ambardar specializes in the diagnosis and treatment of adult men and women with Depression, Anxiety, Bipolar Disorder, ADHD, OCD, Binge-Eating Disorder, and a host of other common mental health concerns.
+Dr. Sheenie Ambardar, MD is a Los Angeles-based Anxiety Psychiatrist who sees patients throughout California and New York via telehealth.
+Dr. Ambardar specializes in the diagnosis and treatment of adult men and women with Depression, Anxiety, ADHD, OCD, Panic Disorder, Binge-Eating Disorder, and a host of other common mental health concerns.

 Are you experiencing any of these conditions?
 Concierge psychiatry may be the solution you need.
 At The Happiness Psychiatrist®, we address the root causes of these issues—and many more—as well as give you the resources to build a fuller, happier life.